 For truly spectacular scenery and and some insight into a different side of Italy, spend some time in the Dolomites.
 The area is good for walking, hiking and mountain in the summer and skiing in the winter.
 Pick a town to base yourself in - Bolzano and Trento are popular choices - just keep in mind that locals are more likely to speak German than English, or even Italian.

 Most of this region was Austrian until it was annexed by Italy after World War I and it shows in both the food and the culture.
 Italy is renowned for its regional rivalries but that is even more marked here.
 Spend some time in the museums to find out more about the area's fascinating history (and see some examples of the war bunkers), then dedicate the rest of your trip to enjoying the scenery.

 If you missed seeing Lake Garda or Como, head further north and visit the great lake, Lago di Braies.
 An alpine lake nestled in the mountains, it's worth the walk to get there, and you can even row a boat on the water in the summer.
 Other nearby attractions include wine tasting at monasteries and marvelling at the beautiful frescoes inside the cathedral in Bressanone.

-Venice can be madness during the day, full of crowds and tours from cruise ship.
+Venice can be madness during the day, full of crowds, tourists on gondola rides and tours from cruise ship.
 At night, they city seems to take a deep breath, the crowds thin. and the vibrancy and magic come through.
 St Mark’s Square is especially beautiful at night with live music and soft lighting.